Tloxipeuhca/node-flickr-sync/README.md

   7. You can exclude directories to sync ;
   8. A default conf to try the app, you will upload the current photos (from directory ./photos) to your flick ;
   9. Continue upload process after an upload error occur ;
-  10. Add an application launcher for windows, double click on the sync.bat.
+  10. Add an application launcher for windows, double click on the sync.bat;
+  11. Update photo permissions if config file change ;
+  12. Update photo tags if needed (creating or updating subfolders).

 ## Donation